 If you want to get deep understanding of the problem and proposed solution, you need to read the paper.
 Predictive modelling is the process by which a model is created or chosen to try to best predict the probability of an outcome.
 Model Architecture Feature Extraction and Training Data Preparation Order Log Data.
 GitHub - ezhulenev/orderbook-dynamics: Modeling high-frequency limit order book dynamics with support vector machines.
 Getting started with PostgreSQL in R. When dealing with large datasets that potentially exceed the memory of your machine it is nice to have another possibility such as your own server with an SQL/PostgreSQL database on it, where you can query the data in smaller digestible chunks.

 For example, recently I was facing a financial dataset of 5 GB.
 Although 5 GB fit into my RAM the data uses a lot of resources.
 One solution is to use an SQL-based database, where I can query data in smaller chunks, leaving resources for the computation.
 While MySQL is the more widely used, PostgreSQL has the advantage of being open source and free for all usages.
 However, we still need to get a server.
+One possible way to do it is to rent Amazon server, however, as I don’t have a budget for my projects and because I only need the data on my own machine I wanted to set up a server on my Windows 8.1 machine.
 First, we need to install the necessary software.
-Now we can already access and use the database, for example we can start the interface (pgAdmin III) that was automatically installed with PostgreSQL.
-Pg_ctl -D "C:Program FilesPostgreSQL9.4data" start As we can see, we only have one user (“postgres“).
-Cd C:/Program Files/PostgreSQL/9.4/bin.
+Pg_ctl -D "C:Program FilesPostgreSQL9.4data" start cd C:/Program Files/PostgreSQL/9.4/bin.